rebeccapeltz/flask-cld-upload/BLOG.md

 python3 app.py
 ```

 This will open a server at `http://127.0.0.1:5000/`.
+Note the default port is 5000.

 ### Postman

 In Postman, you want to
 - Set the method to POST
 - Set the body type to `form-data`
 - Establish Key/Value pairs for input.
 The Key should be `file`.
 You'll find that as you hover over the Key field, there is a drop down and you can select **Text** or **File**.
 Select File and then you'll see a **Select Files** button and you can select a file from your local drive
 - Now press Send to process the request
-- You'll see the Cloudinary Upload API response in the in the Body result at the bottom of the page.
+- You'll see the Cloudinary Upload API response in the in the Body result at the bottom of the page

 ![Localhost with Postman](localpostman.jpg)